wp-plugins/wp-google-maps/readme.txt

 Stable tag: trunk
 License: GPLv2

 The easiest to use Google maps plugin!
-Create custom maps with high quality markers containing locations, categories, descriptions, images and links.
+Create a custom Google map with high quality markers containing locations, categories, descriptions, images and links.

 == Description ==

 The easiest to use Google maps plugin!
-Add your customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
+Add a customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
 No fuss.
 No iFrames and super easy to use!
-Perfect for contact pages, coverage maps and any other use you can think of!
+Perfect for contact page maps, routes, maps showing delivery areas and any other use you can think of!

 While the free version of WP Google Maps allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!